SumoLogic/sumologic-otel-collector/pkg/extension/opampextension/README.md

   configuration received from the OpAMP server.
 This directory must coincide with a configuration provider (e.g. glob) for the configuration to be loaded by the collector.
+- `disable_tag_new_config_merge`: (optional) Boolean flag to disable new config merge flow introduced for tag edit feature for remotely managed collectors.
+Default value is disabled.

 ## Example Config